cowtrix/cowtrix.github.io/posts/funnel-web-gully.md

 We didn’t need to say it.
 The stage was only two hundred metres away on the other side of that web.
 They wanted a good backdrop of the strange new battlefield of the future, something shiny for the news back home.
 We’d surely give it to them.

 There was just enough clear space for the four of us to curl up in the underbrush.
-Tony draped a thermal blanket above us and we hunkered down to wait, breathing down into our jackets and EM flatlined.
+Tony draped a thermal blanket above us and we hunkered down to wait, breathing down into our jackets and not making a sound.
 This was the gambit.
 We had no shot outside the drone shield that followed old General Creep everywhere he went.
 We needed to be close enough that the pop would be over before they knew it was happening.
 It was closer than any of us had ever been.
 That’s how much it meant.

 We heard trucks, and voices, and the whine of creep drones.
 But the cocoon of fibres around us was good, it was thick enough to keep the heat in a little, and the creeps didn’t see our hearts beating out of our chests.

 We knew it was time from the music.
 Nobody plays music for grunts, let alone a live band.
 Serge gave me a grim nod and I put on my helmet.
 No observer this time.
 This time Tony took out the Magpie.
 Beauty, it was.
 Work of art.
 Not much more than a shotgun shell strapped to an almost completely silent drone the size of my fist.
 Nothing but the best (of what’s left) for this little punt.
 Tony cut a hole just big enough to poke it through, and I was off.

 Easy does it.
-There was still a maze of tripwires to fly through.
+There was still a maze of fibres to fly through.
 But Maggie did good, flew like a dream, and the fibre spool unwound ever so quietly from my pack next to me.
 I crept closer and closer through the webs, slow and smooth.

 The stage was tacky, covered from top to bottom with creep colours and flags and cameras.
 Not that I thought our brass would put on some kind of audiovisual masterpiece for their parade, if we survived this.
 But it all seemed a bit haphazard, as if the creeps who had to throw all this together had been just as sleep deprived as we were.